humanprotocol/human-protocol/packages/examples/fortune-v2/job-launcher/server/README.md

 Hardhat is an Ethereum development environment.
 Compile your contracts and run them on a development network.
 To install Hardhat see here: https://hardhat.org/hardhat-runner/docs/getting-started

-4. AWS credentials
+4. S3 credentials
-The server uses AWS S3 to store job details.
+The server uses S3 to store job details.
 To setup an S3 bucket and generate the API Key & Secret follow this guide: https://medium.com/@shamnad.p.s/how-to-create-an-s3-bucket-and-aws-access-key-id-and-secret-access-key-for-accessing-it-5653b6e54337

 Take a note of the AWS region for the S3 bucket you just created, your API Key and Secret.

 ## Installation
 5. When installing for the first time it will be necessary to run a database migration.
-To do so you should set execute the following command in your terminal:
+To do so you should execute the following command in your terminal:

 6. Clone this repo to your local machine and change directory into the cloned repo:

 `git clone git@github.com:humanprotocol/human-protocol.git`

-7. Populate the .env.<NODE_ENV> file with the values you noted down in steps 2, 3 and 4.
-Use .env.example file to start.

 8. Install using yarn

 `yarn install`

+7. Set the variable <NODE_ENV> to development, testing or production.
+Populate the .env.<NODE_ENV> file with the values you noted down in steps 2, 3 and 4.
+Use .env.example file to start.

 9. Run migrations using yarn

-`yarn run migration:run`
+`yarn migration:run`

-`yarn run migration:create <MIGRATION_NAME>` - Create new migration
+`yarn migration:create <MIGRATION_NAME>` - Create new migration

-`yarn run migration:revert` - Revert latest migration
+`yarn migration:revert` - Revert latest migration

+9. Run application using yarn
+`yarn start`